Granny Stitch Leftovers Scrap Yarn Blanket

 Materials:

-Leftover yarn from other projects.
+Leftover scrap yarn from other projects.
 I used various thickness

 of yarns.
 It adds to the texture and uniqueness of the blanket.